surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Updated the plugin description, document metabox title and banner text.
 * **Bugfixes**
-	* Fixed a possible conflict when a custom Image ID was selected in the Document SSO metabox, and a custom image URL was provided by the Yoast SEO plugin.
+	* Fixed a possible conflict when a custom Image ID was selected in the Document SSO metabox and a custom image URL was provided by the Yoast SEO plugin.
 * **Developer Notes**
+	* Refactored the "Import Yoast SEO Social Meta" module to read image IDs instead of image URLs and show an update notice for custom metadata values read.
 	* Added a new 'wpsso_get_md_options' filter.
 * **Requires At Least**
 	* PHP v5.6.